STRANGE KIND OF LOVE

-In addition to exhibitions, an ever-increasing online presence with linkages to informational sources, the project will utilize social media, printed materials, earned-income merchandise, a book and documentary, funding permitting.
+In addition to exhibitions, an ever–increasing, online presence with linkages to informational sources—the project will utilize social media, printed materials, earned-income merchandise, book and documentary—funding permitting.

 which could only serve to enhance this timely project:

-CoLabART – Lynn Small + Dennis Paul’s viewart was one of the earliest artist presence on the internet – designing an ever-changing, expandable site reflecting mixed-media artworks, transmedia immersive installations and conceptualizations.
+CoLabART—Lynn Small + Dennis Paul’s viewart was one of the earliest artist presence on the internet—designing an ever-changing, expandable site reflecting mixed-media artworks, transmedia, immersive installations and conceptualizations.
 Viewart draws upon our travels, experiences confronting world issues and the wealth of new tools and brushes through the emergence of new-media.
 It celebrates the spirit of the land, the myths, codas of ancient civilizations, the capacity of the human mind to dream, imagine and create.
 Our practice requires years of site-specific documentation, research in archives/libraries and the synthesis of data.
 CoLabART’s endeavors benefit from contributions of artists, musicians, writers, performers and reaching out to the scientific and academic communities.
-Lynn, a lifelong artist, is a four-time finalist for the Gottlieb grant and an art honors graduate of New York’s The High School of Music and Art and New York University.
-Dennis, a photographer and new-media artist, in 1977 established the Development Office for NYC’s Department of Cultural Affairs and in1980 created the development syllabus and taught at NYU’s Post-Graduate Museum Studies Program until 1985.
-We have lived, worked, exhibited and lectured in New York, Europe, Mexico, Los Angeles and our art is included in many public and private collections.
+Lynn—a lifelong artist—is a four-time finalist for the Gottlieb grant and an art honors graduate of New York’s The High School of Music and Art and New York University.
+Dennis—a photographer and new-media artist—in 1977 established the Development Office for NYC’s Department of Cultural Affairs and in1980 created the development syllabus and taught at NYU’s Post-Graduate Museum Studies Program until 1985.
+We have lived, worked, exhibited and lectured in New York, Europe, Mexico and Los Angeles—our art is included in many public and private collections.

 For more information…